How to effectively fund your small business and manage debt

 What are some funding options available?

-There are a variety of different funding options available.
-Some avenues might suit small businesses and others might appeal to larger ones.
-It just depends on how much you need to borrow and what you are hoping to use the money for.
+There are a variety of funding options available.
+Some are designed to suit small businesses, while others might meet the specific needs of larger ones.
+It depends on how much you need to borrow and what you'll use the money for.
 Here are some solutions for you to consider:

 Asset finance